wenkaiingermany/NCE_03/Lesson_43.md

 Feating the authorities, Eric remained in hiding after the war as well.
 It is all too easy to blame the railway authorities when something does go wrong.

+### Admittedly it was an unusual pie dish, for it was eighteen feet long and six feet wide.

+### It had been purchased by a local authority so that an enormous pie could be baked for an annual fair.

+so (that) 作连词一般来说有两种用法:
+1. 引导结果状语从句，译为 "所以"，从句谓语动词中一般没有情态动词
+2. 引导目的状语从句，译为 "以便" = in order that ..., 从句谓语动词多出现情态动词can, could, may, might, should, would等

+We paid him immediately, so (that) he left contented.
+We paid him immediately, so (that) he would leave contented.

+In the new country he became absorbed in making a new life for the two of us, so that he gradually ceased to grieve.

+This time they fixed heavy metal clamps to both sides of the dish so that they could fasten the chains.

+**bake** v. to cook food in an oven without extra fat of liquid 焙烤

+During a radio programme, a company of biscuit manufacturers once asked listeners to bake biscuits and send them to their factory.

+**fair** n. a large public event where goods are bought and sold, usually from tables which have been specially arranged for the event, and where there is often entertainment 大型集市, 庙会

+### The pie committee decided that the best way to transport the dish would be by canal, so they insured it for the trip.

+**decide** 不一定译为 "决定" , 而常常译为 "(在考虑之后)确定，断定，认为" , 尤其是其后加 that 引导的宾语从句

+From then on, Harrz decided that this little game he had invented might prove to be expensive.

+I decided that I must have taken a wrong turning somewhere.

+### Shortly after it was lauched, the pie committee went to a local inn to celebrate.

+shortly before / after ...
+The accident happened shortly before midday.
+I saw him shortly before he died.
+Police arrived at the scene shortly after midnight.

+Shortly afterwards
+Shortly afterwards, four more policemen arrived and remonstrated with the workmen.

+long before / after ...
+He was known to us all as Dickie and his eccetricity had become legendary long before he died.

+She was sentimentally attached to this house, for even though it was far too big for her needs, she persisted in living there long after her husband's death.

+**launch** v. to put a boat or ship into the water  使船下水
+The lifeboat was launched immediately to rescue the four men.

+**inn** n. a small hotel or pub, especially an old one in the countryside

+### At the same time, a number of teenagers climbed on to the dish and held a little party of their own.

+### Dancing proved to be more than the dish could bear, for during the party it capsized and sank in seven feet of water.

+be more than ... can / could ...
+When my old friend Brian urged me to accept a cigaratte, it was more than I could bear.

+The pain is more than I can bear.
+The story is more than I can believe.
+The beauty of the West Lake is more than words can descibe.
+The weather turned out to be very good, which was more than we could expect.

+**capsize**
+sink
+go down
+go under
+go to the bottom
+The tragic sinking of this great liner will always be remembered, for she went down on her first voyage with heavy loss of life.